Python Service Overview#

 Mock

-Generators are created using a factory that handles discovery and instantiation:
+Generators are created via a factory that handles discovery and configuration:

 from osprey.services.python_executor.generation import create_code_generator